cherrytwist/cherrytwist/docs/technical-design.md

 # Innovation Flows
-As described in the Conceptual Design, the collaboration around a Challenge starts with a shared understanding ('Context').
-A key element of that shared understanding is understanding where the Challenge (or other entity) is in terms of its maturity.
+As described in the Conceptual Design, the collaboration around a Subspace starts with a shared understanding ('Context').
+A key element of that shared understanding is understanding where the Subspace (or other entity) is in terms of its maturity.

-The term used within the Alkemio platform for the managing the maturity of Challenges (+ other entities), as well as to enforce processes / workflows, is **Innovation Flow**.
+The term used within the Alkemio platform for the managing the maturity of Subspaces (+ other entities), as well as to enforce processes / workflows, is **Innovation Flow**.

 State based representations are widely used, with Finite State Machines (FSMs) being a formalism whereby a system can be in exactly one from a defined set of states, with clearly defined criteria / rules for when a transition can take place.
 Examples include Kanban boards, RFCs as well as more formally business process modeling approaches.

-A state based representation is a natural match for collaboration on Challenges – allowing clarity for the multiple parties interacting as it is always clear where the Entity is (exactly one state) as well as the allowed transitions with guards that determine how an Entity moves between the potential States.
+A state based representation is a natural match for collaboration on Subspaces – allowing clarity for the multiple parties interacting as it is always clear where the Entity is (exactly one state) as well as the allowed transitions with guards that determine how an Entity moves between the potential States.

 ## State Machine
 Alkemio uses the [XState](https://xstate.js.org) engine for managing the lifecycle of entities.
 The embedded XState engine is extremely capable and is widely used.
 It provides the core state representation syntax, logic and execution.